Caíque França

-Caíque França Godoy (born 3 June 1995) is a Brazilian footballer who plays as goalkeeper for Ponte Preta.
+Caíque França Godoy (born 3 June 1995) is a Brazilian footballer who plays as goalkeeper for Sport Recife.

 Professional career

 Caíque made his professional debut for Corinthians in a 3-1 Campeonato Brasileiro Série A win over Botafogo on 19 June 2016.
-He would be given a cap again in an 8 November 2017 0-1 win over Atlético Paranaense, coming in as a substitute for an injured Walter, who was himself replacing first goalkeeper Cássio, who was with Brazil at the time.
+He would be given a cap again in an 8 November 2017 0–1 win over Atlético Paranaense, coming in as a substitute for an injured Walter, who was himself replacing first goalkeeper Cássio, who was with Brazil at the time.
 With Cássio out for Brazil and Walter injured, Caíque was Corinthians' goalkeeper for two more matches of the 2017 Campeonato Brasileiro Série A.